MechaDragonX/Majora/readme.md

 # Majora

 ## What is Majora?
 Majora is an audio player project.
-Right now all that's available is a terminal version, but I hope to have GUI versions avialable ***soon™***.
+There's a terminal version I made for testing and I'm working on a desktop GUI version using [Avalonia](https://github.com/AvaloniaUI/Avalonia), a cross-platform UI framework for .NET.

+## How do I run it?
+You can get the latest binaries from the [releases tab](https://github.com/MechaDragonX/Bheithir/releases). **There are 64-bit Windows, macOS, and Linux builds available for the terminal program.**

 ## What file types are supported right now?
 ### GUI Desktop Application